turingschool/mod-0-curriculum/computer-setup.md

     eval "$(rbenv init -)"
     ```
   1. Run `atom ~/.zshrc`.
 Atom should open to a blank file, the `zshrc` file.
 Inside this file, type or copy-and-paste in: `eval "$(rbenv init -)"`
-  1. Close the Terminal using `cmd + q` - this is absolutely neccessary!
+  1. Close the Terminal using `command + q` - this is absolutely neccessary!
 Clicking the red dot in the corner is not a substitute
   1. Re-open the Terminal, and run `rbenv versions`.
 As long as you don't get an error message, `rbenv` has been installed correctly
 - Use `rbenv` to change Ruby versions by taking the following steps:
   1. In the Terminal, run `rbenv install 2.7.2`.
 This may take several minutes, and will likely print a lot of output.
 Wait patiently until it finishes/the command prompt returns
   1. Run `rbenv versions`.
 You should now see `2.7.2` listed
   1. Run `rbenv local 2.7.2`
   1. Run `ruby -v`.
 The output should be something like `ruby 2.7.2p105 (2018-10-18 revision 65156) [x86_64-darwin17]`.
-If the output does not include `ruby 2.7.2`, `cmd + q` out of the Terminal and start this step over
+If the output does not include `ruby 2.7.2`, `command + q` out of the Terminal and start this step over
   1. Run `rbenv global 2.7.2` then `rbenv rehash`.
 You should not expect any output from those commands
 - If you've followed these steps and are having issues, please DM the Mod 0 Lead on Slack ASAP.
 It is essential `rbenv` is installed on your machine correctly.